 What is the address of the complex and league?

 The Wichita Regional Soccer Association (WRSA) will be a KSYSA and USYSA sanctioned league operated at the Stryker Sports Complex.
-Beginning February 2019, the address of the complex and the league will be 2999 N Greenwich Rd, Wichita, KS 67226.
+The address of the complex and the league is 2999 N Greenwich Rd, Wichita, KS 67226.

 How can I contact the WRSA office?

-You can reach the office via email at firstname.lastname@example.org.
+You can reach the office via email at email@example.com.
 We will respond to you normally in 24 hours.
-The office phone number will be added at a later date.
+You can also reach the office by phone at 316-260-1060.
 During registration, call volume is higher with longer response time.
 Best to reach us via email as we are able to respond during free time.

-What are the office hours of the WRSA league office (beginning February 2019)?
+What are the office hours of the WRSA league office?